\\\ Recycle Duvets Helping Pets In Cold Weather

 Pet Rabbit owners who keep pet rabbits outside like to try and make hutches warmer for their pets.
 During the winter outside pet rabbits suffer from the cold.

-To find your nearest pet charity that may be able to take your duvet and pillows in the UK, ‘google’ with the appropriate search terms and search yell.com whom often has the nearest pet charities listed.
+To find your nearest pet charity that may be able to take your duvet and pillows in the UK, ‘google’ with the appropriate online search terms, searching yell.com whom have your nearest pet charities listed.

 If you want to give away your duvet to a pet owner then advertising it on the free web platforms is another solution.
 Try these –